Workers’ Compensation Fraud in Washington, D.C. & Alexandria, VA

 Most employers are required to carry insurance.
-When a person is injured during the course of his or her work duties, he or she can file a claim for workers’ compensation.
-This kind of compensation provides for medical benefits, lost wages, and other monetary compensation and is governed by Title 65.2, Virginia Workers’ Compensation Act.
+When a person is injured during his or her work duties, he or she can file a claim for workers’ compensation.
+This kind of compensation provides for medical benefits, lost wages, and other monetary compensation and is governed by Title 65.2, Alexandria, VA Workers’ Compensation Act.

 When someone lies, however, to financially benefit from a workers’ compensation claim, things can get bad quickly.
 That lie could be considered workers’ comp fraud, and if convicted, an alleged offender faces up to 20 years in prison as well as fines, restitution, and/or probation.

 If you have been charged with workers’ comp fraud, you need the assistance of an experienced fraud defense attorney.
-Workers’ compensation fraud is a serious allegation for which any Virginia prosecutor will work hard to get a conviction.
-S.L.
-England understands the urgency in these types of cases.
-He believes firmly in upholding the principle that you are innocent until proven guilty beyond a reasonable doubt.
-Contact his office today to begin your defense.
+Workers’ compensation fraud is a serious allegation for which any Alexandria, VA prosecutor will work hard to get a conviction.

 You can defend against an allegation of workers’ compensation fraud.
 A few of these defenses include: